-Finding the best Thai Massage training courses in Chiang Mai surely depends on what you want out of a course, and subsequently that guides your decision for a certain school or teacher.
+Finding the best Thai Massage (also called Thai Yoga Massage) training courses in Chiang Mai surely depends on what you want out of a course, class or workshop, and subsequently that guides your decision for a certain school or teacher.
 In this article we tackle several approaches helping you to find what you’re looking for.

-If you’d really like a comprehensive, meaningful introduction to Traditional Thai Massage, you should definitely make more time than just 2 or 3 days—preferably about two weeks (around 10 study days).
+If you’d really like a comprehensive, meaningful introduction to Traditional Thai Massage, you should definitely make more time than just 2 or 3 days.
+Preferably you should opt for a training of about two weeks (around 10 study days).

 Read our article The Best Thai Massage Beginner Courses in Chiang Mai for a better understanding of this subject and a list of more schools.